Item Reviewed: "The First Chapter of the End" by Barex Aster

 Reviewer: Max Griffin 🏳️🌈

-Please remember these are just one person's opinions.
-Only you know what is best for your story.
+As always, these are just one person's opinions.
+Always remember Only you know what is best for your story.
 I've read and commented on your work as I would try to read my own.
 I hope you find something here useful , and that you will discard the rest with good cheer.

 What I liked best